radulle/ngx-deploy-npm/docs/README_contributors.md

 We at this project have E2E tests.
 They are handy to test production-like scenarios and to have confidence in your changes.
 This only works for Nx Workspaces, Angular Workspaces need to be tested manually.

-## When my changes are going to be public?
+## When are my changes going to be public?

 The CI handles the publishment of a new version.
 We use GitHub actions as CI.

 When the maintainers integrate your PR to master, go to the [main branch actions](https://github.com/bikecoders/ngx-deploy-npm/actions/workflows/publishment.yml) and search for the one that belongs to you.
-The CI will run some tests, and if they pass, the next job that publishes your introduces changes will be **on hold** waiting for an approval; once the maintainers approve the launching, your changes will be packed and posted to NPM.
+The CI will run some tests,  if they pass, the next job that publishes your introduced changes will be **on hold** waiting for approval; once the maintainers approve the launching, your changes will be packed and posted to NPM.